Est. 2019 New City, New York Studio · Lab · Ops

 • Latency budget is real; sub-second response is the floor, sub-300ms first-syllable is the goal.

-• A voice persona is a brand asset — it should be consistent across calls, sessions, even years.
+• A voice influencer is a brand asset — it should be consistent across calls, sessions, even years.

 Approach